bstruct/vscode-bigquery/README.md

 <img src="documentation/explorer_tree_table.png" alt="explorer tree" width="600"/>

 ## Run queries
 This extension responds to files with extension `.bqsql`.
 The querie(s) in the editor can be run using the key `Ctrl+Enter` ( same as in the Google Cloud portal ), executing the command `Biguery: Run Query` or pressing the dedicated button in the file editor.

 <img src="documentation/file_explorer_query_result.png" alt="file explorer" width="900"/>

 After the query returns a response, the bottom panel of Visual Studio code will be made visible with the selected tab `Bigquery: Query results`.
 There, the query results are displayed with the usual pagination functionality.
 For convinience, is possible to open the same query results in another tab for side-by-side comparisons or further persistance.
 The results in the bottom panel will only represent the latest query execution.

+As visible in the image above, syntax highlight is very poor at the moment.
+Intellisence is not implemented at all.
+This will be the next improvements biggest area.

 <!-- ### Known Issues -->